top of page

 La Mula Milagrosa

 The Beloit Fiction Journal 33, Spring 2020.
 Finalist for the Hamlin Garland Award for the Short Story.
-Nominated for a Pushcart Prize.

 Alone upon the Arroyo Pabellón, he fashioned a droughted ranch: an adobe house and fences of cacti and smaller adobes and round corrales of stone, built without the benefit of rain.
 By many drops of sweat he created it, from the very water within him . . .